Khymyn/Temperature-Convertor/README.md

  20 ->   -6.7    20 ->   68.0    20 -> -253.1    20 ->  293.1    20 ->  266.5    20 -> -423.7
   0 ->  -17.8     0 ->   32.0     0 -> -273.1     0 ->  273.1     0 ->  255.4     0 -> -459.7
 ```

+Compilation and execution

+Compile the program using GCC:

+gcc main.c -o temperature_converter

+Run the program:

+./temperature_converter

+On Windows:

+temperature_converter.exe